davithec/Greetings/README.md

-# Greetings
-Greetings repository to all profile visitors!
+# Greetings visitor!
+I'm DAVITHEC!
+Enjoy my repositories follow and put a star for more codes!